newwayland/blog/content/post/framework-of-a-basic-bank/index.md

 ---
 title: "A Framework for a Basic Bank"
 date: 2025-01-26T08:35:16Z
 summary: "In analysis, it's helpful to simplify and focus on the core elements of a system.
 Today, we will identify the essential processes and structures required to create a functional bank, accompanied by diagrams to illustrate these key processes."
+tags: []
 ---

 In analysis, it's helpful to simplify and focus on the core elements of a